All Products

 Q: How do I handle WebSocket connection errors?

-• How do I handle WebSocket connection closure (code 1007)?
+• How do you handle WebSocket connection closure (code 1007)?

-• Root cause: The server detects protocol or data format errors and closes the connection.
-Common causes include the following:
+• Root cause: The server detects protocol or data format errors and disconnects.
+Common reasons include the following:

-• JSON format errors (e.g., missing commas or mismatched brackets).
+• JSON format errors, such as missing commas or mismatched brackets.

 • Solution:

-1. Check JSON format: Validate the request body format.
+1. Validate JSON format: Check the request body syntax.

-2. Check required fields: Confirm header.action, header.task_id, header.streaming, payload.task_group, payload.task, payload.function, payload.model, and payload.input are all set correctly.
+2. Verify required fields: Confirm that header.action, header.task_id, header.streaming, payload.task_group, payload.task, payload.function, payload.model, and payload.input are all set.

 3. Remove invalid fields: In the run-task payload.input, allow only an empty object {} or a text field.
 Do not add other fields.

-• How do I handle WebSocketBadStatus, 401 Unauthorized, or 403 Forbidden errors?
+• How do you handle WebSocketBadStatus, 401 Unauthorized, or 403 Forbidden errors?

-A WebSocketBadStatus, 401 Unauthorized, or 403 Forbidden error occurs during connection setup.
+A WebSocket connection fails with WebSocketBadStatus, 401 Unauthorized, or 403 Forbidden.

 • Root cause: Authentication failure.
 The server validates the Authorization header during the WebSocket handshake.
-If the API key is invalid or missing, the connection is rejected.
+An invalid or missing API key triggers rejection.

 Permissions and authentication

-Q: How can I restrict my API key to be used only for the CosyVoice speech synthesis service and not for other Model Studio models (permission isolation)?
+Q: How can I restrict my API key to the CosyVoice speech synthesis service only (permission isolation)?

-You can create a new workspace and grant authorization to specific models only to limit the scope of the API key.
-For more information, see Workspace management.
+Create a workspace and grant authorization only to specific models to limit the API key scope.
+For more information, see Manage workspaces.

 More questions